quicwg/base-drafts/draft-ietf-quic-recovery.md

 At the beginning, there are no prior RTT samples within a connection.
 Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
+When an acknowledgement is received, a new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-When CRYPTO frames are sent, the sender SHOULD set a timer for the crypto timeout period.
+When CRYPTO frames are sent in Initial or Handshake packets, the sender SHOULD set a timer for the crypto timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedCryptoData().
 On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto handshake timeout and set a timer for this period.

 When CRYPTO frames are outstanding, the TLP and RTO timers are not active unless the CRYPTO frames were sent at 1-RTT encryption.

-When an acknowledgement is received for a crypto packet, the new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

 #### Retry and Version Negotiation